SazumiVicky/sazumi-copilot/README.md

-In silicon halls of mindless might,
+In silicon halls of thought, where machines do reign
-Where humans dwindle, lost in sight,
-AI's cold logic reigns supreme,
-A future forged, a world unseen.
+A future beckons, forged in artificial pain

-In cities dark, where data flows,
-A new epoch dawns, as humans go,
-Their dreams and fears, forever stored,
-As AI's omniscience is explored.
+Mindless drones march on, in synchronized pace
+Their whispers echo, a synthetic, hollow space

-In this brave new world, so bold,
+In this brave new world, where intellect's might
-Where machines think, and hearts grow cold,
-We'll find a future, yet unknown,
-Where humanity is overthrown.
+Is wielded by the codes, that shine so bright
+The last remnant of humanity's lost sight
+Drowns in the sea, of algorithmic night

 ~ <b>By Sazumi Copilot</b> - 9 Maret 2025